clementauger/sqlg/README.md

 It comes with functions like `cols(someStructValue interface{}, notFields... string)` to map a struct properties list into their corrsponding sql columns.
   Conversevely `{{vals .a "id"}}` is an helper to list values of a struct properties list except some fields.
-  Those values are recorded to be passes as query arguments when invoking `db.Query` or `db.Exec` methods.
+  Those values are recorded to be passed as query arguments when invoking `db.Query` or `db.Exec` methods.
   Those values are printed with their corresponding placeholder syntax within the query.

 It tries to be useful with some helpers like `comma(index, max)` `prefix(string, colPrinting)`